-Have You Been Seriously Injured Because a Driver Failed to Share the Road, or the Roadway Was Poorly Maintained?
+Have You Been Seriously Injured On Your Motorcycle Because a Driver Failed to Share the Road, or the Roadway Was Poorly Maintained?

-Motorcycle accidents involve some of the worst injuries suffered on the road – and despite an overall decline in motorcycle fatalities since reaching a record high of 82 in 2006, there were 70 fatal motorcycle accidents in Washington State in 2011.
+Motorcycle accidents involve some of the worst injuries suffered on the road.
+Despite an overall decline in motorcycle fatalities since reaching a record high of 82 in 2006, there were 70 fatal motorcycle accidents in Washington State in 2011.
+Ken Selander, a Seattle Motorcycle Injury Attorney, has the experience you need.
 Most fatal accidents occur during the day, in dry weather and in the prime riding months of April through September.

 National statistics show that in half of all fatal motorcycle cases the motorcyclist collided with a car or truck.
 In 40 percent of these crashes, the other vehicles turned left in front of the cyclist as the motorcycle was going straight or passing.
 These crashes illustrate the very real – and deadly – dangers that motorcyclists face when negligent motorists fail to heed motorcyclists.